a-la/alamode/documentary/4-tranforms/2-export.md

 </tbody>
 </table>

 There are some [limitations](https://github.com/a-la/export#limitations) one should be aware about, however they will not typically cause problems for a Node.JS package.
-The line and column numbers are preserved for easier generation of the source maps, however this is likely to change in the future.
+The line and column numbers are preserved for easier generation of the source maps when using the require hook and when source maps are not skipped with `-s` option.
+When `-s` is given, on the other hand, _ÀLaMode_ will remove any unnecessary whitespace that usually fills in the `export` length.

 <!-- There are some limitations, such as: -->